ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 = I'm using the Thumbnails display.
 Why are some of my posts missing appropriate images? =

 YARPP's thumbnail view requires that a WordPress "featured image" be set for each post.
-If you have many posts that never had a featured image set, I recommend the plugin [Auto Post Thumbnail](https://wordpress.org/extend/plugins/auto-post-thumbnail/), which will generate post thumbnails for you.
+If you have many posts that never had a featured image set, we recommend the plugin [Auto Post Thumbnail](https://wordpress.org/extend/plugins/auto-post-thumbnail/), which will generate post thumbnails for you.

-= How can I use the custom template feature? =

-YARPP's custom templates feature allows you to uber-customize the related posts display using the same coding conventions and [Template Tags](https://codex.wordpress.org/Template_Tags) as in WordPress themes.
-Custom templates must be in your *active theme's main directory* in order to be recognized by YARPP.
-If your theme did not ship with YARPP templates, move the files in the `yarpp-templates` directory which ships with YARPP into your active theme's main directory.
-Be sure to move the *files* (which must be named `yarpp-template-`...`.php`) to your theme, not the entire directory.

 = Is YARPP compatible with WordPress Multisite? =